-Listen, it's easy to blame guys for being non-committal shoppers who are always looking for the next-best thing; it’s a lot harder to come to terms with the fact that, as a woman (especially if you’re under the age of 35), you've likely done the same thing.
-In fact, most women under the age of 35 don’t quite appreciate how good they have it.
-Their inboxes get filled with scores of emails – mostly from undesirable men, with a few golden nuggets thrown in.
-On the other hand, the average man has to write ten emails to get two replies – and rarely, if ever, receives an unsolicited contact.
+Listen, it's easy to blame guys for being non-committal shoppers who are always looking for the next best thing.
+It's a lot harder to come to terms with the fact that, as a woman (especially if you’re under the age of 35), you've likely done the same thing.
+In fact, most women younger than 35 don’t quite appreciate how good they have it.
+Their inboxes get filled with scores of emails — admittedly, mostly from undesirable men with a few golden nuggets thrown in.
+On the other hand, the average man has to write 10 emails to get two replies and rarely, if ever, receives an unsolicited contact.

 This is what both genders fail to appreciate about each other.
-Men think women are rude for not writing back.
-They never consider that those women have dozens of other men courting them.
+Men think women are rude for not writing back; they never consider that those women might have dozens of other men courting them.
 Women think men are players for not committing.
 They never consider that those men might be marriage-minded and struggling to find the right fit.

 Online dating is truly a leveling of the playing field—not a tilting in the man’s favor.
-And the more desirable the person – whether it’s because of looks or money or education – the more likely that you’ll have a hard time getting that person to settle down on you.
+And the more desirable the person is — be it because of looks, money, education or intellect — the more likely that you’ll have a hard time getting that person to settle down on you.
 The "best" candidates know they have great power and are intent on exploring it.
+Keep Reading...